If you’ve ever wondered “What is Gulf War Syndrome?” this blog post is for you!

 Clinical treatment at the VA War Related Illness and Injury Study Center (WRIISC)

-There are 3 locations you can seek treatment.
 The WRIISC specializes in helping veterans with difficult to diagnose illnesses or those with health issues originating from deployment.
+There are 3 locations where you can seek treatment.

 - Washington, DC